UnnamedOrange/osu-kps/docs/kps_core/Introduction.md

   - Heavy data with a long loading time, such as KPS in the recent 5 minutes in hard algorithm.

   All outputs are real-time because osu-kps is a dynamic analysis program.

+- Input:

+  - Real-time input data, such as keystrokes from a keyboard and keystrokes read from memory.
+  - Real-time reference data, such as standard keystrokes read from memory.
+  - Non-real-time input data, such as keystrokes read from a record.
+  - Non-real-time reference data, such as standard keystrokes loaded from a beat-map.